Back to Blog

 If positive (profit): This amount goes to:

-• Schedule 1, Line 3 (additional income)
+• Schedule 1, Line 3 (additional income, which carries to Form 1040)

-• Schedule SE (self-employment tax calculation)
+• Schedule SE, Line 2 (self-employment tax calculation)

 Line 32: Loss Limitation